dsccommunity/DscResource.DocGenerator/README.md

 ### `Clean_WikiContent_For_GitHub_Publish`

+>[!IMPORTANT]
+>This task does not work in Windows PowerShell due to it not supporting
+>unicode in filenames.

 This build task will clean the markdown files for publishing to the GitHub Wiki.
 It can be controlled by parameter `RemoveTopLevelHeader` in the task, which defaults to `$true`.